Schneider Geospatial partners with clients to create innovative solutions combining GIS and related technologies with exceptional customer service.

 Examples include creative and award-winning product solutions such as Beacon™ and qPublic.net™ (local government information for the web), GeoPermits™ (cloud-based permitting and workflow management), IDAM™ (integrated damage assessment model), and Agland™ (automates the calculating process for agricultural assessments) to name a few.

 In addition to our diverse product portfolio, Schneider Geospatial offers a full range of GIS, technology, and e-government services.
 Whether we are designing a new system for a client, converting paper or digital records into GIS, implementing new technology, providing staff training, or serving as/complimenting an organization’s GIS staff, Schneider Geospatial’s service level raises the bar for what our clients expect.
 In a third party National Customer Satisfaction survey, Schneider Geospatial was rated "exceptional" or "one of the best" by virtually all respondents for reputation, customer service, product and service quality, and project execution.

 Schneider Geospatial’s history dates back to 1962 with the founding of Schneider Engineering Corporation by Vincent Schneider.
 Built on the principles of high quality and excellent customer service, the company began offering GIS services in 1989.
-This entry paved the way for the future acquisitions of ProMap Corporation in 2005 and qPublic in 2014.
+This entry paved the way for the future acquisitions of ProMap Corporation in 2005, qPublic in 2014, the Elevate product in 2020, and AccuGlobe product in 2021.
 The 2018 reorganization of Schneider Geospatial, into a separate business, positions the company for future growth and partnership with our clients.

 Vincent Schneider was a brilliant mathematician who discovered his love for land surveying and civil engineering while serving in World War II as a First Sergeant in an artillery battalion.